 Check Availability

-Tawny Port actually starts out like a Ruby Port, but then spends an extended period in wood to soften and round out its character.
-As the large oak casks or "pipes" are somewhat porous, the oxygen that enters over the years will allow some of the wine to evaporate.
-This concentrates flavours in the remaining wine and leaves a slight "air gap" at the top of the cask.
-Like a fine wine in a decanter with increased surface area exposed, the Tawny Port is allowed to oxidise during its time in the oak vessel.
-Constant racking over the many years the wine is in cask also allows for further oxidation.
+It must first be mentioned that tawny ports, not vintage ports, are the most popular after-dinner wine in Portugal.
+Tawny production starts like a ruby port but then spends an extended period in wood to soften and round out its character.
+Because the large oak casks are somewhat porous, the oxygen that enters over the years will allow some wine to evaporate.
+This concentrates the flavours in the remaining wine and leaves a slight air gap at the top of the cask.
+Like a fine wine in a decanter with increased surface area exposed, the tawny port is allowed to oxidise during its time in the oak vessel.
+Constant racking allows for further oxidation.
 As this oxidation process takes place, the colour of the wine slowly changes from a purplish-red eventually to a tawny or reddish-brown.
 The more time the Tawny spends in wood the more complex its flavour profile, and the Tawny-er the colour becomes.